jcolag/entropy-arbitrage/2025-07-03-phantasms.md

 Second, though, I have trouble understanding Worf's characterization of jazz.
 But the line kept nagging at me, so I decided to experiment a bit.

-Let's take 1930s (as if another decade could ever exist in this show's context) jazz standard [*All the Things You Are*](https://en.wikipedia.org/wiki/All_the_Things_You_Are).
+Let's take 1930s (as if another decade could ever exist in this show's context) jazz standard {% wiki All_the_Things_You_Are|*All the Things You Are*|en %}.
 I happen to have an album with the track on it---**Jerome Kern: Life Upon the Wicked Stage**, if that information seems important to you---and I...actually have trouble imagining a "smoother" song, though that necessarily has a lot to do with the choices made by the singer(s) and band.

 Worf doesn't have a human head, though, so we really need to ask whether we can *make* the song sound screeching, pounding, and dissonant.
-And while I won't subject you to the results, both for copyright and pain-tolerance reasons, I loaded the track up in [Audacity](https://www.audacityteam.org/) and ran a fairly narrow [band-pass filter](https://en.wikipedia.org/wiki/Band-pass_filter) along the central frequencies---muting the high and low frequencies---then spread the frequencies back out from that narrow band with the remaining information.
+And while I won't subject you to the results, both for copyright and pain-tolerance reasons, I loaded the track up in [Audacity](https://www.audacityteam.org/) and ran a fairly narrow {% wiki Band-pass_filter|band-pass filter|en %} along the central frequencies---muting the high and low frequencies---then spread the frequencies back out from that narrow band with the remaining information.
 And as a result, the new high-frequency sounds now felt much harsher, the new low-frequency sounds, and...yes, I'd call it dissonant, too.

 I don't think that the writers *intended* to tell us that Klingon hearing doesn't have the range that ours does, since I don't think that it ever comes up again.
 And it has nothing to do with our project, here, at least not directly.
 But this calls into question Worf's day-to-day audio experience.
 If he does have a narrower range of hearing instead of an extremely specific definition of music, then his colleagues, the computer, and the alarms probably all have similar grating profiles.
 He might not even hear some important things in his environment.